lionfire/LionFire.Stride.Ultralight/README.md

 Working:
  - Transparency
  - Mouse clicks (left-click only)
+ - Toggle the ultralight browser visibility on/off with F10 key (perhaps useful for a debug UI)

 Partially working:
  - colors in Ultralight are a little bit off.
 I'm not sure how perfect of a match to expect.